oncokb/oncokb-annotator/README.md

 | HIGHEST_LEVEL   	| LEVEL_1, LEVEL_2, LEVEL_3A, LEVEL_3B, LEVEL_4, LEVEL_R1, LEVEL_R2                                                                                                      	| The highest level across all available treatments giving a tumor type.                                                                                                                                                           	|
 | CITATIONS       	| PMID, Abstract, Website Link                                                                                                                                                 	 	 	| All citations related to a mutation/alteration                                                                                                                                                                                   	|

-## FAQs
-- **How to get the subversion of the ensembl transcript ID?**
-  vcf2maf is designed to work with all Ensembl releases and reference genomes, that is the reason the subversion is not included.

-  Within MSK, we are using GRCh37 which corresponding to the Ensembl release 75.
-You can get the full list of versioned transcript IDs here http://grch37.ensembl.org/biomart/martview/40d921c6ab6956144cf6fb2e9a8ca093?VIRTUALSCHEMANAME=default&ATTRIBUTES=hsapiens_gene_ensembl.default.feature_page.ensembl_transcript_id_version&FILTERS=&VISIBLEPANEL=attributepanel.

 ## Questions?